IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.1.1.3 Worklist Client

 The Worklist Client actor is responsible for providing a reporting worklist to the user.

-The user selects studies from the worklist and the Worklist Client launches other applications (e.g. Image Display, Report Creator, etc.) to complete dictation on the studies.
+When a user selects studies from the worklist, the Worklist Client launches other applications (e.g. Image Display, Report Creator, etc.) if necessary.
+It initiates a new report context to synchronize other applications through the Hub to enable dictation on the studies.

-The Worklist Client is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).
+When a study dictation is complete, the Worklist Client consumes the report anchor context update event so that it can mark the study as dictated and remove it from the worklist.

+In order to complete a study dictation, the Worklist Client:
+- May launch other applications and synchronize them to the same report context through the Hub
+- May be launched by another application, consume reporting events from the Hub and synchronize itself to the same report context

-The Worklist Client is also a [Driving Application](volume-1.html#1xx1103-driving-application).
+The Worklist Client shall have the following capabilities:
+- Configure the URL of the Hub
+- Generate a unique session ID and start a new reporting session by subscribing to the Hub on its own
+- Launch one or more actors and provide them the URL of the Hub actor as `hub.url` and the reporting session ID as `hub.topic`
+- Launched by another application and use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received
+- Configure to initiate or terminate (or both) report context based on some business logic

+> Note that the actual application launch method is out of scope of this profile See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

+The Worklist Client shall consume the report anchor context content update event and update the corresponding worklist entry according to its business logic.
+It may support other content sharing resources.

 #### 1:XX.1.1.4 Evidence Creator